uncefact/spec-untp/website/docs/about/Meetings.md

 **Conclusion:**
 The meeting concluded with thanks to all participants and a note that the next meeting will focus on further pull requests and issues.

----

-This summary now includes the names of the speakers as requested.
-Let me know if there are any further modifications needed!
 ## 2024-07-17 Meeting Summary

 **Attendees:**